Google Analytics won’t work for tracking affiliate marketing campaigns and activities. Here’s why.

 Author

 Becky is the Senior Content Marketing Manager at TUNE.
-Before TUNE, she led a variety of marketing and communications projects at San Francisco startups.
+Before TUNE, she handled content strategy and marketing communications at several tech startups in the Bay Area.
 Becky received her bachelor's degree in English from Wake Forest University.
-After living nearly a decade in San Francisco and Seattle, she has returned to her home of Charleston, SC, where you can find her enjoying the sun and salt water with her family.
+After a decade in San Francisco and Seattle, she has returned home to Charleston, SC, where you can find her strolling through Hampton Park with her pup and enjoying the simple things between adventures with friends and family.

 Great points Lucas – knowing the limitations of Google Analytics is key; yes, it’s a great tool to have, but it should be considered complimentary to your affiliate tracking software, not its replacement.
 It’s important to realize that one is good for some metrics, one is good for the other, and trying to combine them or force one to do the other just creates too much room for error.
 Thanks for the post.

-2. Dustin,
+Dustin,

 Clearly you get it.
 It’s nice to hear someone understand the importance of both; understanding your site analytics and tracking your affiliate marketing efforts.